carlhiggs/spatial-urban-indicators/docs/indicators.rst

 **Data location relative to project folder**: ``./data/Bangkok_subdistrict_population_BMA_HLC_derived_20190808.csv``

-Population data were linked with boundaries using corresponding subdistrict ID numbers.
-Density measures were calculated using population statistics relative to analysis area size.
+Population data were linked with boundaries using corresponding subdistrict ID numbers, and were used to create plots of the Bang Phlat indicator values for subdistricts by population in 2018.

 Sense of community